vnstk/Bash-helpers/summarize-dir/subdirectory_readme.md

 If invoked with the extra argument <b>&ndash;</b>, for each extension also reports the name and relative age of the oldest representative; and same for newest representative.

-Ought to handle file names with internal spaces and all that.
-(Not tested yet.)
+Handle file names with internal spaces, internal newlines, internal DEL bytes, etc.

 If you commonly name your directories <b>&ndash;</b>, this will not work out too well.